FlowFuse/nr-tables-nodes/README.md

 ## Outputs

+### Single Message Output

 The response (rows) is provided in `msg.payload` as an array.

+### Split Results

+In the case where the _"split results"_ option is enabled, then the rows are split into multiple messages, defined by the _"number of rows per message"_ option.

-An exception is if the *Split results* option is enabled and the *Number of rows per message* is set to **1**, then `msg.payload` is not an array but the single-row response.
+If the _"number of rows per message"_ is set to 1, then the response is provided in `msg.payload` as a single object, otherwise it is an array.

-Additional information is provided as `msg.pgsql.rowCount` and `msg.pgsql.command`.
-See the [underlying documentation](https://node-postgres.com/apis/result) for details.

-In the case of multiple queries, then `msg.pgsql` is an array.
+A second output is also added to the node when the _"split results"_ option is enabled.
+This second output emits a "complete" message after the last message of the sequence is emitted, which contains details about the total number of rows, and contains the data in order to join your separate messages into a single array again using a "join" node.

 ## Inputs